robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 represent locations within the array, *intralayer edges* represent individual movement frequency, and *interlayer edges* represent contact probability among individuals at a given node
-(<span class="citeproc-not-found" data-reference-id="Mourier_2019">**???**</span>).
+(<span class="citeproc-not-found" data-reference-id="Mourier_2019">**???**</span>)
+(Mourier et al. 2019).
 Although movement between fixed arrays is inherent, networks are not constructed based on continuous measures of dyadic or collective movement (Long et al. 2014).
 Our case study builds on the work of Mourier et al. (2019) and explicitly integrates continuous and simultaneous measures of animal movement through space and time as layers of a multilayer social network.

 In contrast to spatial networks, where nodes represent spatial locations that are fixed in space, movement networks can represent continuous and simultaneous movement trajectories of multiple animals.
-In a recent study of vulturine gunieafowl (Acryllium vulturinum), GPS movement data were used to generate monolayer association networks within a multilayer network (Papageorgiou et al. 2019).
+In a recent study of vulturine gunieafowl (*Acryllium vulturinum*), GPS movement data were used to generate monolayer association networks within a multilayer network (Papageorgiou et al. 2019).
 However, despite potential to generate networks in different spatial or social contexts, layers in the multilayer network represented social associations within and between groups.
 Continuous collection of animal relocation data using GPS technology can be used to measure how groups of animals make collective movement decisions in the context of their local environment (Strandburg-Peshkin et al. 2015, 2017) and across scales.
 A collective movement layer could constitute similarity in movement for dyads (Long et al. 2014) or groups (Bode, Wood, and Franks 2011).
 This movement layer could be made at a fine (i.e. minute-to-minute: Cleasby et al.